Contract Accord 4: Other Research Results

 8. Faculty are free to use their know-how in private consulting under separate agreements not involving the University, unless otherwise restricted by University policies.

 9. The University should retain physical custody and ownership of original research records, including raw data from sponsored research.

 10. The University’s access to the Company’s data, know-how, etc. to do the research should be addressed in the SRA.

 11. A grant of exclusive rights to ORR is rare and should be negotiated separately, recognizing the particular circumstances warranting the unique treatment.

-ORR resulting from Specialized Service/Testing Agreements are not included in this Contract Accord.
-(See UIDP Contact Accord 13: Specialized Services/Testing Agreements.)
+ORR resulting from Specialized Service and Testing Agreements are not included in this Contract Accord.
+(See UIDP Contact Accord 13: Specialized Services and Testing Agreements.)